Wayanad Tunnel: Overview

+The project started in 1980's by public interest of people in Thiruvambady area.
+In 2011–2016, UDF government allowed fund in Budget for preliminary survey for this project considering a bypass for Thamarassery Ghat.
+In 2016–2021, under CPIM government considered Tunnel Project as best proposals to minimise environmental impacts.
+In 2021–2026, Konkan Railway was appointed as SPV for tunnel project by CPIM Government and proceeded for further National green clearances.
+On 2024 September, Konkan Railway opened tenders for project and out of 7 bids Dilip Buildcon Limited awarded the project for ₹1341 crore with a construction period of 4 years.
+Approach Bridge at Iruvanjippuzha tender awarded to Punia Construction Company at ₹73.86 crores.
+Tunnel Construction officially started on 31 August 2025 and rock excavation started early 2026 by getting Forest Stage-II clearance.
+In 2026–2031, INC government decided to move forward with project giving financial approvals considering traffic chaos in Thamarassery Churam.
+It is anticipated a 4 lane bypass to existing Thamaraserry Ghat of NH 766 of Kozhikode - Muthanga - Mysore road will come through this Tunnel.

-The tunnel road project is one of 30 significant projects in Kerala that the chief minister has directly reviewed.
-It is considered significant since it easily connects business, industrial, and tourism areas such as Bengaluru and Mysuru with Kerala.
+It is considered significant since it easily connects business, industrial, and tourism areas such as Bengaluru and Mysore with Kozhikode.
 The existing route via the Thamarassery Ghat is time-consuming and frequently disrupted by landslides and rain, making the tunnel road a much-needed option.
-The Ghat is the most direct route for Wayanad residents to reach railway station, airports and super specialised hospitals.
-A little accident or technical problem in a vehicle, on the other hand, could cause hours of traffic congestion on the road.
 The new tunnel road is expected to reduce this traffic congestion in Thamarassery Ghat and also improve the cargo transit from Karnataka.

-The twin-tube tunnel's entire length will be 8.17 kilometres, with the Swargam Kunnu-Kalladi section covering 6.8 km.
-The estimated cost of the project is nearly 1500 crores.
+The twin-tube tunnel's entire length will be 8.17 km.
 In September 2020, the tunnel construction survey began.
-In lieu of the land used for the project, the state government is required by the Central Ministry to plant trees on 17.263 hectares and declare them as reserve forest.
-The state government must complete this task and notify the Central Ministry within five years.
+In lieu of the land used for the project, the Government of Kerala has given the Government of India to plant trees on 17.263 ha and declared them as reserve forest.
+The construction of Tunnel started on 31 August 2025 with a 4 years construction timer period.
+Rock excavation started early 2026.